MillionIntegrals/vel/README.md

 - State-of-the art results on Cifar10 dataset using residual networks
 - Cats vs dogs classification using transfer learning from a resnet34 model pretrained on ImageNet
-- Actor-Critic and Proximal-Policy-Optimization policy gradient reinforcement learning algorithms.
+- Actor-Critic (A2C) and Proximal-Policy-Optimization (PPO) policy gradient reinforcement learning algorithms.
 - Deep Q-Learning (DQN) as described by DeepMind in their research paper with following
   improvements: Double DQN